How to Use Unity + Version Control

 Gain a Single Source of Truth with Helix Core

 There are large binary files, many files, many contributors, and many changes involved in building a game today.
 And it’s important to maintain a single source of truth.

 Helix Core delivers just that.
 This version control software makes it easier to collaborate.
 It makes it easier to find the assets you need to work on.
 And it lets you see if someone else is working on a particular file.

 The Unity integration is a key part of this.

 Unity and Helix Core are seamlessly integrated so you can version your files in Helix Core — without leaving Unity.

-Here’s how to use Unity version control with Helix Core.
+Here’s how to use Unity with Helix Core.

 1. Install Unity

 First, you’ll need to install Unity.
 If you’ve already done this, skip to the next step.

 - Go to unity.com.